King's Bench Prison

-The King's Bench Prison was a prison in Southwark, south London, England, from medieval times until it closed in 1880.
+The King's Bench Prison was a prison in Southwark, south London, England, from the Middle Ages until it closed in 1880.
 It took its name from the King's Bench court of law in which cases of defamation, bankruptcy and other misdemeanours were heard; as such, the prison was often used as a debtor's prison until the practice was abolished in the 1860s.
 In 1842, it was renamed the Queen's Bench Prison, and became the Southwark Convict Prison in 1872.

 Origins

 The first prison was originally constructed from two houses and was situated in Angel Place, off Borough High Street, Southwark – as with other judicial buildings it was often targeted during uprisings, being burned in 1381 and 1450.
 During the reign of King Henry VIII, new prison buildings were constructed within an enclosing brick wall.
 This was eventually demolished in 1761.

 New building

 Its 1758 replacement was built at a cost of £7,800 on a 4 acre site close to St George's Fields (south of Borough Road, close to its junction with Blackman Street/Newington Causeway, and a short distance from Horsemonger Lane Gaol; today the site is occupied by the Scovell housing estate).
 Although much larger and better appointed than some other London prisons, the new King's Bench still gained a reputation for being dirty, overcrowded and prone to outbreaks of typhus.
 Debtors had to provide their own bedding, food and drink.
 Those who could afford it purchased 'Liberty of the Rules' allowing them to live within three square miles of the prison.

 On 10 May 1768, the imprisonment in King's Bench of radical John Wilkes (for writing an article for The North Briton, that severely criticized King George III) prompted a riot – the Massacre of St George's Fields – in which five people were killed.
 Like the earlier buildings, this prison was also badly damaged in a fire started in the 1780 Gordon Riots.
 It was rebuilt 1780-84 by John Deval the King's Master Mason.

 In 1842 it became the Queen's Prison taking debtors from the Marshalsea and Fleet Prisons and sending lunatics to Bedlam.
 Fees and the benefits they could buy were abolished, and soon after it passed into the hands of the Home Office during the 1870s, it was closed and demolished.